High5Apps/organize-backend/ARCHITECTURE.md

 The server uses [Docker containers](https://www.docker.com/resources/what-container/) for each of its core services.
 Services are coordinated using [Docker Compose](https://docs.docker.com/compose/).

-The core app server is a [Ruby on Rails API-only application](https://guides.rubyonrails.org/api_app.html), which serves [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) responses.
+The core API server is a [Ruby on Rails API-only application](https://guides.rubyonrails.org/api_app.html), which serves [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) responses.
 [PostgreSQL](https://www.postgresql.org/) is used as the database.
 [NGINX](https://nginx.org/en/docs/) is used as the web server.
 [Certbot](https://certbot.eff.org/) and [Let's Encrypt](https://letsencrypt.org/) are used for TLS certificates.
 [Apache JMeter](https://jmeter.apache.org/) is used for load testing.

 The server runs on top of [Raspberry Pi](https://www.raspberrypi.com/) hardware running the [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/) operating system for now, but Docker and Docker Compose should simplify the transition onto other hardware if needed in the future.